jantiegges/PixelDDN_Bachelor_Thesis/README.md

 Abstract too follow...

-- maybe put in reference file
+- maybe put in references at the end
 - for the Pixel Hamiltonian Neural Network as comparison the papers HGN and HNN have been used for construction of the network

 ## Project Structure